Mudrik-Lab/CFSVM/docs/cfs_tutorial.md

 ## The data

 The raw trial data will appear in the `Tnk_experiment_2/Raw Data/Behavioral/RawTrials/`.
 Every `.mat` file will contain an experiment object similar to the ones we have generated while creating the trial matrix, but containing timings and subject responses.
-You can run `CFSVM.extract_from_raw_cfs(path_to_raw_trials)` (*../../../Raw Data/Behavioral/RawTrials* in this example) script to extract the data from the raw files.
+You can run `CFSVM.Utils.extract_from_raw_cfs(path_to_raw_trials, subject_code)`
+(*'../../../Raw Data/Behavioral/RawTrials'* and *'HZ4'* in this example) script to extract the data from the raw files.
 It will create two csv tables in `Behavioral/Extracted/<subject code>/` and `Behavioral/Processed/` folders, the first one containing raw timings and the second one processed ones (e.g., durations instead of onsets and offsets).
 The final folder structure will look like this:
 ```
 TnK_experiment_2/